jolars/normreg/README.md

-# Class-Balance Bias in Regularized Regression
+# The Choice of Normalization Influences Shrinkage in Regularized Regression

-This repository hosts the code for the paper _Class-Balance Bias in Regularized Regression_, including both the code used for the examples as well as the paper itself.
+This repository hosts the code for the paper _The Choice of Normalization Influences Shrinkage in Regularized Regression_, including both the code used for the examples as well as the paper itself.

 ## Reproducing the Results